 Join us Tuesday, May 25 from noon-1:30 p.m.
 Central time as we continue to celebrate Missouri’s Bicentennial.
-This is the third of seven webinars scheduled in 2021 to recognize the Missouri Bicentennial.
-Join us as we unveil Missouri and MSU: A shared past.
+This is the third of seven webinars scheduled in 2021.
+Missouri and MSU: A shared past.
 A vision for the future.
 Click here to view the entire year’s programming.